Home Hip Replacement Wright Medical

 The FDA reported more than 200 adverse events from Wright hip replacements

 Conserve hip implants began demonstrating higher than normal failure rates.
-The U.S. Food and Drug Administration received reports of more than 200 adverse events that caused severe pain in the hip and groin, loosening and metal toxicity in the blood.
+The U.S. Food and Drug Administration received reports of more than 200 adverse events that caused severe pain in the hip and groin, soft tissue necrosis, inflammatory response and significant bone loss leading to implant loosening, early failure and metal toxicity in the blood.

 The Conserve hip replacement line was created to meet the demand for durable implants for younger people with active lifestyles.
 According to Wright, Conserve implants provided excellent range of motion, low particle wear and long-term dependability with reduced chances of soft tissue impingement, which can lead to dislocation.